podium-lib/podium-lib.github.io/docs/api/podlet.md

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 app.use(podlet.middleware());
 ```

 <!--END_DOCUSAURUS_CODE_TABS-->

-The middleware will create a [`HttpIncoming`](incoming.md) object and store it at `res.locals.podium`.
+The middleware will create an [`HttpIncoming`](incoming.md) object and store it at `res.locals.podium`.

 Returns an Array of internal middleware that performs the tasks described above.

 ### .manifest(options)

-This method returns the value of the `manifest` argument that has been set on the constructor.
+This method returns the value of the `manifest` argument that has been set in the constructor.

 Set the manifest using the default pathname which is `/manifest.json`:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--Express-->

 ```js
 const app = express();
 const podlet = new Podlet({